Exact Solutions in Higher-Dimensional Lovelock and $AdS_5$ Chern-Simons Gravity: Lovelock and Chern--Simons Gravity in a Spherically Symmetric Background

-In these cases, the horizon cannot be found analytically for any value of the integration constant $c_1$.
+which is nothing but the solution found in Refs. \cite{Crisostomo:2000bb, Wiltshire:1988uq, Whitt:1988ax} with a proper redefinition of the integration constants.
+Both in Eq. \eqref{Q1} and in Eq. \eqref{Q2}, the horizon cannot be found analytically for any value of the integration constant $c_1$.
 However, it can be found after expanding the metric up to the first order.
 By means of the definitions

 Eq.~\eqref{Q1} can be rewritten as

 so that under the assumption $\alpha r^d \ll \tilde{c}_1$, $P(r)^2$ becomes

 When $\Lambda \gg r^{\frac{d}{2}-2}$, the horizon can be computed analytically, providing